10 Best Construction Estimating Software in 2026 (Real Pricing Inside)

 Bid Management

 Sending out bids is one thing.
 Tracking which ones are pending, following up at the right time, and analyzing your win rate is another.
-Some estimating platforms include CRM-like features for managing your pipeline from lead to signed contract.
+Some estimating platforms include CRM features for managing your pipeline from lead to signed contract.
+If bidding strategy is your weak spot, check out our guide on construction bidding strategies.

 Integration with Accounting

 Your estimate needs to flow into your accounting system without someone retyping everything.
 QuickBooks Online integration is table stakes at this point.
-If a platform doesn’t connect to QBO, that’s a red flag for most contractors.
+If a platform does not connect to QBO, that is a red flag for most contractors.

 Project Management Handoff